Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 Explanation: The model predicted dropout due to moderate GPA and no part-time job, but the student remained enrolled possibly due to other unaccounted factors like strong personal motivation or support systems.

 ### Synthesized Prediction Examples
-To demonstrate how the model generalizes to new data, we created two synthesized examples:
+To demonstrate how the model generalizes to new data, I have created two synthesized examples:

 #### Synthesized Example 1
 Features: High school GPA: 3.8, Entrance Exam Score: 85, Family Income: High, Scholarship: Yes, Part-Time Job: No